 Looking for the best Perth Itinerary to make your time Down Under unforgettable?
-Well, look no further, because I’ve put together everything you need to start planning your trip!
+Well, look no further because I’ve put together everything you need to start planning your trip!

-Perth, the capital of the Australian state of Western Australia, is a gem of a city that is often overlooked for its more bustling counterparts all the way on the other side of this vast country.
-But times are changing, and visitors are more and more being drawn in by the natural beauty and relaxed lifestyle this destination offers.
+Perth, the capital of the Australian state of Western Australia, is a gem of a city that is often overlooked for its bustling counterparts all the way on the other side of this vast country.
+But times are changing, and visitors are becoming increasingly drawn in by the natural beauty and relaxed lifestyle this destination offers.

-Nestled on the South-West coast of the massive state that is Western Australia, Perth’s population is growing everyday, and with it, a number of world class eateries, attractions and landmarks – just to name a few.
+Nestled on the South-West coast of the massive state that is Western Australia, Perth’s population is growing daily.
+And with it, a number of world-class eateries, attractions, and landmarks – just to name a few.

-Eat, drink, walk, shop, swim and enjoy all that Perth has to offer.
+Get ready to eat, drink, walk, shop, swim, and enjoy all that Perth has to offer.

 First things first, let’s get your accommodation sorted for the week!
-There are obviously loads of options to choose from, but I’ve done my research, and here are my top recommendations for an epic stay when you visit Perth.
+There are obviously loads of options to choose from.
+But I’ve done my research, and here are my top recommendations for an epic stay when you visit Perth.

-Doubletree By Hilton Perth Northbridge – Having just recently opened in 2018, this hotel is beautiful, perfeclty located, and one of the top picks in the city!
-Super comfortable rooms, concierge to assist you with any questions, and unbelievable pool on the roof!
-For being so luxurious, the rooms are actually really affordable (especialy for Australian standards), and a full week here won’t break the bank.
+Doubletree By Hilton Perth Northbridge (HOTEL)- Having just recently opened in 2018, this hotel is beautiful, perfectly located, and one of the top picks in the city!
+There are super comfortable rooms, a concierge to assist you with any questions, and an unbelievable pool on the roof.
+Despite being the height of luxury, the rooms are actually really affordable (especially for Australian standards), and a full week here won’t break the bank.
 Read Reviews & Check Availability.

-Now, it’s your first day in Perth and whether you’ve flown in from overseas or interstate, take it easy and become accustomed to your new location by sticking to the city limits!
-While the vibe of Perth is described by many as similar to that of a big country town, that doesn’t mean that this state capital is short on all the things its Australian East Coast cousins have in spades.
+Now, it’s your first day in Perth, and whether you’ve flown in from overseas or interstate, take it easy and become accustomed to your new location by sticking to the city limits!
+While the vibe of Perth is described by many as similar to that of a big country town, that doesn’t mean that this state capital is short on everything its Australian East Coast cousins have in spades.

-Afterwards, head down to Elizabeth Quay, a waterfront complex in the heart of the city that offers great shopping and dining opportunities!
-There is almost always something exciting going on, and will provide an excellent first impression on Perth, as a city!
+Afterward, head down to Elizabeth Quay, a waterfront complex in the heart of the city that offers great shopping and dining opportunities!
+There is almost always something exciting going on, and it will provide an excellent first impression of Perth as a city.

 Make sure to check the schedule for different live music events, art shows, food markets, and so much more!
 It’s a fantastic place to grab dinner, a few drinks, and then see where the night takes you!

-La Cholita offers a Mexican feed to rival the best in the biz Down Under.
-Fun, friendly and open til 2am on Friday and Saturday nights, Northbridge’s La Cholita is sure to satisfy your late night fish taco and tequila hankering.
+La Cholita offers a Mexican feast to rival the best in the biz Down Under.
+Fun, friendly and open until 2 am on Friday and Saturday nights, Northbridge’s La Cholita is sure to satisfy your late-night fish taco and tequila hankering.

-Vans in Cottesloe has been around for eons – and for good reason.
-This eatery offers breakfast, lunch, dinner and drinks in a chilled out, open plan bistro.
+Vans Café in Cottesloe has been around for eons – and for a good reason.
+This eatery offers breakfast, lunch, dinner, and drinks in a chilled-out, open-plan bistro.
 I recommend the Angus sirloin steak.

 No Mafia in Northbridge has a cheeky name and an impressive authentic Italian menu.
 Italian Australians have added so much to the food scene, and No Mafia is Perth’s testament to that.
 Check out their imported Italian wine list.

-Lady of Ro is a Subiaco favourite, and offers the chance to sample some of the West Coast’s mouthwatering fresh seafood.
-It serves up specials like King Prawns and octopus late into the night.
+Lady of Ro is a Subiaco favorite and offers the chance to sample some of the West Coast’s mouthwatering fresh seafood.
+It serves up specials like King Prawns and Octopus late into the night.

-Lucky Chan’s Laundry & Noodle Bar is another Northbridge haunt – man, that area has some great bars and restaurants!
-Some of the best Asian food in Perth, funky laundry-inspired decor and a rooftop bar.
+Lucky Chan’s Laundry & Noodle Bar is another Northbridge classic – man, that area has some great bars and restaurants!
+They offer some of the best Asian food in Perth, funky laundry-inspired décor, and a rooftop bar.
 Enough said.

-This compact city is jam-packed with excellent walking trails with beautiful backdrops.
-So many in fact, that it was hard for me to pick just a few for you.
+This compact city is jam-packed with excellent walking trails accompanied by beautiful backdrops.
+So many, in fact, that it was hard for me to pick just a few for you.

-Bells Rapids Walk Trail, 40 minutes from Perth, is a fan favourite, and a piece of cake at only 2.5km.
-This trail is less about hitting your daily steps goal and more about appreciating the local landscape, with the serene Swan River behind you offering unbeatable photos ops.
+Bells Rapids Walk Trail, 40 minutes from Perth, is a fan favorite and a piece of cake at only 1.5 miles (2.5km).
+This trail is less about hitting your daily steps goal and more about appreciating the local landscape, with the serene Swan River behind you offering unbeatable photo ops.

-Zamia Trail is located right in the heart of Perth in Bold Park, and is 5km of both city and sea landscapes to enjoy.
+Zamia Trail is located right in the heart of Perth in Bold Park and is 3.1 miles (5km) of city and sea landscapes, making it worth every step.
 This looped trail starts and ends at the same point, Reabold Hill, which is also the city’s highest natural point.
 Wear your good walking shoes for this one!

-Ghost House Trail Walk is less spooky than its name implies, but alludes to what remains of the “Ghost House” you can spot along it.
-This bush walk is an all-day affair for those that are keen, and lies within the Yanchep National Park.
-Approximately 12km of trail is there to be covered, and takes you deep into the wilderness.
+Ghost House Trail Walk is less spooky than its name implies but alludes to what remains of the “Ghost House” you can spot along it.
+This bush walk is an all-day affair for those that are keen and lies within the Yanchep National Park.
+Approximately 7.4 miles (12km) of lush trail is there to be covered and takes you deep into the wilderness.
 You wouldn’t even know you are just an hour from Perth CBD!